 Lucas, Ky.
 42156

 Barren River Lake State Resort Park offers history programs about the prairies once located in “The Barrens”, nature hikes, environmental education programs that meet the Kentucky Core Content requirements, and recreational field days for grades K-12.
-We also offer orienteering classes for grades 4-12 and archery for ages 8 and up.
+We also offer: canoeing for grades 6-12, orienteering classes for grades 4-12 along with two beginner orienteering courses, geocaching and GPS technology, and archery for ages 8 and up and Explore bowhunting activities.
 The park is open year-round and classes can visit any weekday between 9 a.m. and 3 p.m.
-Fees range from $3 to $8 per student.
-Call Jamie Avery at 502-564-8110 x246 for more information.
+Program fees per student vary per activity.
+Call park interpreter Jamie Avery at 502-564-8110 x2415 for more information.

 3380 Beaver Road